Wigner rotation and Euler angle parametrization: V. CONCLUSION

 \section{V. CONCLUSION}

-It is believed Euler decomposition introduced in this paper is the most natural and powerful tool for studying Wigner rotation problem.
+The Euler decomposition introduced in this paper is the most natural and powerful tool for studying the Wigner rotation problem.
 Once the mathematics is substantially simplified, the physical meanings are easier to comprehend even for the beginners.

-\section{APPENDIX: Validity of Euler Decomposition}
+\section{APPENDIX: VALIDITY OF EULER DECOMPOSITION}

 In this appendix, we provide a rigorous proof for the validity of Euler decomposition of the reflection-free Lorentz transformation in the (2+1)-dimensional Minkowski space $\mathbb{R}^{2,1}$.
 Our proof begins with considering a general Lorentz transformation in this space,